openmm/openmm/docs-source/usersguide/theory.rst

 When an exception has been added for a pair of particles, :math:`\sigma` and :math:`\epsilon` are the parameters specified by the exception.
-Otherwise they are determined from the parameters of the individual particles using the Lorentz-Bertelot combining rule:
+Otherwise they are determined from the parameters of the individual particles using the Lorentz-Berthelot combining rule:

 .. math::